“The Tango X looks like a coffee table conversation piece, but it's actually a solid printer.”

 HP’s Tango and Tango X are very targeted print solutions.
 They are great for someone with limited print needs, who mostly print photos and PDF documents of short length from their smart device, or any type of document from a Windows or Mac using the system print driver rather than HP Smart.
 The Scan/Copy function — which simply relies on photographing documents with your phone — is not really useful if the document being scanned is longer than a few pages.
 The paper feed has limited capacity compared to many other printers in this price range, but it should be sufficient for home use.

 With its good print quality and ease of use, the Tango — especially the cover-wrapped Tango X — is an attractive option for customers with basic print needs.
-The printer provided one of the easiest installs we’ve encountered, and it’s ridiculously easy to use the Smart software and Alexa skills (although, Alexa right now has fairly limited functionality).
+The printer provided one of the easiest installs we’ve encountered, and it’s ridiculously easy to use the Smart software and Alexa skills (although,

 HP makes selecting the Tango an even easier decision with its Instant Ink program, especially if you are going to be printing a lot of photos.
 Instant Ink charges a set monthly fee to print up to a set number of pages, but if you’re enrolled in the Instant Ink program, you can print photos up to 5 x 7 for free, other than the cost of the photo paper.